CSS is the best stuff ever!

 • We can now add almost any property we want to any tag, so let's wrap the phrase "Have you ever seen The King in your local Wendy's or supermarket parking lot?" in <h4> tags.
 Then, in our stylesheet, let's make all <H4> tag's have a background-color of "#000" and a color of "#fff".

-• Let's also center our <h4> tags using the text-align:center property, make it blink using the text-decoration:blink property (or you can underline it using the same property if blinking is too annoying), and finally, let's make it entirely uppercase using the text-transform:uppercase; property.
+• Let's also center our <h4> tags using the text-align:center property, make it underlined using the text-decoration property, and finally, let's make it entirely uppercase using the text-transform:uppercase; property.

 • Add one other Text Formatting property to the <h4> tag, from the list here